Plug-In Solar in Vermont — Legal

 | Wattage Limit | 1,200 watts |

-| UL 3700 | required — Explicitly required by name: the bill states devices must comply with "UL 3700 for plug-in photovoltaic systems by UL Solutions or an equivalent certification by an equivalent nationally recognized testing laboratory."
-Vermont is one of the first states to name UL 3700 directly in pending legislation. |
+| UL 3700 | required — Explicitly required by name: the law states devices must comply with "UL 3700 for plug-in photovoltaic systems by UL Solutions or an equivalent certification by an equivalent nationally recognized testing laboratory."
+Vermont is one of the first states to name UL 3700 directly in enacted legislation. |

 | HOA Provision | Deed restrictions, covenants, or similar binding agreements cannot prohibit or have the effect of prohibiting portable solar energy generation devices from being installed. |